 - You may also use an alternative form of identification to confirm your name and address (e.g. recent utility bill or similar up-to-date documentation).

 - When you have finished your session, you must log out of the computer.
 Until you log off, you are responsible for any activities on the computer.

-Your guest username and password must not be shared with anyone else.
+- You must not share your guest username and password with anyone else.

-This information is collected under the authority of the University Act (R.S.B.C.)
+Your personal information is collected under the authority of the University Act (R.S.B.C.)
 1996, c.
 468, s.27(4)(a).
 It is related directly to, and needed by, the University to administer the Internet Public Access service.
-The information will be used to verify identification of users and protect the integrity of the library system.
-If you have any questions about the collection and use of this information, please contact: Karen Munro, Associate University Librarian, Learning & Research Services, W.A.C.
-Bennett Library, Simon Fraser University, Burnaby BC V5A 1S6 Tel: 778-782-3252
+The information will be used to verify the identification of users and protect the integrity of the library system.
+If you have any questions about the collection and use of this information, please contact: Mark Jordan, Associate Dean of Libraries, Digital Strategy, W.A.C.
+Bennett Library, Simon Fraser University, Burnaby BC V5A 1S6 Tel: 778-782-5753.